Metals recycling in EU could collapse under new rules, companies say

 "Export restrictions would result in nothing short of a collapse of the current strong green infrastructure that relies on unhampered access to end-markets all over the world," Bayram added.

+A spokeswoman on environment, maritime affairs and fisheries at the EU said the European Commission was not planning a blanket ban on all export of waste, adding that the regulations would ensure the bloc doesn't "export its waste challenges outside its borders".

-The metals industry argues that lumping together all secondary materials as "waste" obscures the high-quality metal that goes into smelting facilities and that European recyclers do not have enough capacity to process it all.
+The metals industry, meanwhile, argues that lumping together all secondary materials as "waste" would obscure the high-quality metal that goes into smelting facilities and that European recyclers do not have enough capacity to process it all.

 "The worst that can happen with the Waste Shipment Regulation revision is an increase in unjustified export prohibitions and inclusion of technical barriers to trade, such as requiring exactly the same company conditions outside the EU as within the EU, that will make exports impossible," Ross Bartley, BIR's environmental and trade director, told Reuters.